manderson394/carbConscious/designDocuments/userStories.md

 As a registered user, I want to log on so I can add new carbohydrate information for a restaurant's menu item or add/edit my favorite menu items.

+### Retrieve Lost Login Information

+As a registered user, if I forget my password, I should be able to use the Login screen to request my login information (username and password) securely.

 ### Find Carbohydrates for Menu Items

 Any user should be able to search for a menu item to see what, if any, carbohydrate data exists for that item.